Vacxe/Konveyor/README.md

 All ```boolean``` will be ```false``` by default

-Also all fields with setter functions should be initialized manualy.
+Also, all fields with setter functions should be initialized manualy.
 Library can help you only with initialization for constructors variables.

 ### Special cases